 Investors should note that the Equity Shares will be Allotted to all successful Bidders only in dematerialised form.
-The Bid cum Application Forms which did not have the details of the Bidders' depository account, including DP ID, Client ID, PAN and UPI ID, for UPI Bidders using the UPI Mechanism, were treated as incomplete and were liable to be rejected.
+The Bid cum Application Forms which do not have the details of the Bidders' depository account, including DP ID, Client ID, PAN and UPI ID, for UPI Bidders using the UPI Mechanism, shall be treated as incomplete and will be liable to be rejected.
 Bidders will not have the option of being Allotted Equity Shares in physical form.
-Eligible Employees in the Employee Reservation Portion Bidding using the UPI Mechanism were treated as incomplete and were rejected.
+Eligible Employees in the Employee Reservation Portion Bidding using the UPI Mechanism shall be treated as incomplete and will be rejected.
 However, they may get the Equity Shares rematerialized subsequent to Allotment of the Equity Shares in the Offer.

-Investors were required to ensure that their PAN is linked with Aadhaar and are in compliance with CBDT notification dated February 13, 2020 and press release dated June 25, 2021.
+Investors must ensure that their PAN is linked with Aadhaar and are in compliance with CBDT notification dated February 13, 2020 and press release dated June 25, 2021.